-The CHERUB cooperative is led by a Scientific Steering Committee (SSC) with representatives from the key partners.
-The day to day management of the CHERUB Cooperative is led by the CHERUB leadership team.
-The CHERUB Cooperative is supported by a Secretariat hosted by the Imperial College HIV Clinical Trial Research Management Office.
-Meet some of our team below.
+The CHERUB Collaboration is led by a Scientific Steering Committee (SSC) with representatives from the key partners.
+The day to day management of the CHERUB Collaboration is led by the CHERUB leadership team with project management support from Hanna Box at the International Infectious Disease Research Management Office at Imperial College London.

 Professor and Consultant Physician in HIV Medicine